Youth Engagement Producer

 What I don’t do is one-off D&I workshops.

-What I actually do is
+What I actually do is:

-- Produce and deliver events
+- produce and deliver events

-- Help you focus to your marketing and programming strategy
+- focus your marketing and programming strategy

-- Make niche memes and watch TV
+- make niche memes and watch TV.

 Image Credit: Lauren Morton